SecureSense: Defending Adversarial Attack for Secure Device-Free Human Activity Recognition: Related Work

 \subsection{Device-Free HAR Systems}

-Device-free HAR systems leverage various environment sensors to passively collect human motion patterns, including \cite{li2019survey}, WiFi \cite{wang2017device,yang2018device}, LED light \cite{nguyen2018eyelight} and ultrasound \cite{jiang2018towards}.
+Device-free HAR systems leverage various environment sensors to passively collect human motion patterns, including \cite{li2019survey}, WiFi \cite{wang2017device,yang2018device,zou2018deepsense,zou2018identification,zou2018joint,wang2022caution,yang2022metafi}, LED light \cite{nguyen2018eyelight} and ultrasound \cite{jiang2018towards}.
 They overcome the shortcomings of device-based HAR systems, e.g. IMU, since device-free HAR systems do not require users to carry a specific sensors.
 Despite convenience, HAR via device-free sensors is more difficult, as the surrounding environment may change continuously and bring about noises that hinder the HAR task \cite{zou2018robust}.
 Thanks to the progress of deep learning, subtle patterns can be extracted and recognized even under difficult circumstances \cite{hussain2020review}.
 Chen et al. propose an attentive recurrent network to recognize human activities based on CSI.
 Shi et al. propose a matching network for robust HAR, trained with only one sample of each activity \cite{shi2020environment}.
-Environment dependencies are removed by domain-invariant training \cite{jiang2018towards}.
+Yang et al. reduce the communication cost by CSI compression~\cite{yang2022efficientfi} and enable data-efficient training by self-supervised learning for WiFi sensing~\cite{yang2022autofi}.
+Environment dependencies are removed by domain-invariant training \cite{zou2018robust,jiang2018towards}.
 The environment-independent HAR model can be compressed to work at the edge device via MobileDA \cite{yang2020mobileda}.
-Apart from deep models, signal processing approaches are good at detecting periodic vital sign or gait activities, e.g. heartbeat and respiration \cite{wang2016human,zhang2021wi}.
+Apart from deep models, signal processing approaches are good at detecting periodic vital sign or gait activities, e.g. heartbeat and respiration \cite{wang2016human,zhang2021wi,hu2022resfi}.

 {